 - A detached accessory structure, less than 10 m2 (108 ft2) in area.
 (An accessory structure is any building or structure other than the house.)

-Regardless of the need for a building permit, remember you must still comply with the Community Planning Permit By-Law (i.e. accessory building under 10.0 m2 in area or 108 ft2).
+Regardless of the need for a building permit, remember you must still comply with any Ontario Building Code requirements affecting these smaller projects, as well as the Development Permit (zoning) By-Law.

 Complete applications may be filed in person at the Town Administration Office.
 Along with the application form, applicants are required to submit the following: